Qengineering/YoloIP/README.md

 ## Hardware.
 To get the YoloIP working, you need the following hardware:
-- A Raspberry Pi 4.
+- A Raspberry Pi 4 or 5.
 - An SD card (min 16 GB) holding all the software.

 Obviously, you have some IP camera which you want to monitor.